Is Therapy Covered by Insurance?

 Therapy is an important part of well-being, and thankfully most health insurance plans offer some level of coverage for these services.
 If you want to talk with a professional, check your benefits or ask the therapists won't office to help you.

 If you need help finding a mental health provider, our team at Mira can help you find one close to you.
-For $45 per month, Mira can also allow you access discounted prescriptions, low-cost lab testing, and affordable urgent care visits for all of your health needs.
+For an average of $45 per month, Mira can also allow you access discounted prescriptions, low-cost lab testing, and affordable urgent care visits for all of your health needs.

 If you or someone you know is in crisis, call the National Suicide Prevention Lifeline at 1-800-273-TALK (1-800-273-8255).
 You can call and speak with a counselor 24 hours a day, 7 days a week.